 Summon the seeds & weeds, the desert whooshes.
 Phone the finch with the crowded beak; a little pretenda is learning to read in the afternoon near the cactus caves.
 Near oleander & pulpy caves with the click-click of the wren & the shkrrrr of the thrasher, a skinny pretenda is learning to read till the missing brenda is found.
 Drip of syllables like olives near the saguaro.

 Nancy Drew will find the secret in raincoats & wednesdays

 & sticks.
-Nancy whose spine is yellow or blue will find the brenda in 1962.
+Nancy whose spine is yellow or blue will find the brenda in 1962, who takes suggestions from her father & ignores them.

 Nancy who has no mother,